TheDaleks/ContentDK/Markdowns/2014-09-03-the-fappening-brought-to-you-by-the-information-marketplace.md

 <div class="my-4 text-center">![yellingfer lawrence](b://7b98e21c4732e43ec4a6d07399f45b34087915cd57748a812b31bbfc1c04a8f0)</div>

-# The Fappening, Brought To You By The Information Marketplace.
+# The Fappening, Brought To You By The Information Marketplace

 _Daniel Krawisz_